amthe/gpt-telegram-summarizer/README.md

 ## Available commands
 - /stats - shows number of saved messages.
-- /recap - if send in chat, it makes a recap of messages of this chat. if send as pm, it makes a recap of all chats.
+- /save - saves buffer.
-- /summary - if send in chat, it makes a summary of this chat. if send as pm, it makes a summary of all chats.
+- /load - loads buffer from previously saved.
-- /delete - delete all messages.
+- /delete - clears buffer.

 ## Environment Variables
 To run this project, you will need to add the following environment variables to your .env file